burdiuz/traceability-matrices/README.md

     "tm:generate": "traceability-matrices generate --target-dir=cypress/coverage --output-dir=coverage-static"
   },
 ```
+calling `npm run tm:serve` will start local HTTP server with coveragereports and `npm run tm:generate` will generate HTML reports into `xcoverage-static` folder.

 ## Commands

 This package supports multiple commands to work with generated coverage reports after test run.
-All commands accept required parameter `--target-dir` which points at coverage reports root folder, it is the same folder defined in `TRACE_RECORDS_DATA_DIR` environment variable.
-This parameter could be provided multiple times to point at multiple coverage directories.
+All commands accept required parameter `--target-dir` which points at a coverage reports root folder, it is the same folder defined in `TRACE_RECORDS_DATA_DIR` environment variable.
+This parameter could be provided multiple times to point at multiple coverage directories to generate combined report.

 ### traceability-matrices serve

 Run HTTP/S server with coverage reports and open in default browser.
 Parameters:

-- `--target-dir` - required, path to directory with coverage reports.
+- `--target-dir` - required, path to directory with coverage reports
 - `--port` - port for HTTP/S server, 8477 by default
 - `--https` - set to "true"(`--https=true`) to start HTTPS server, by default starts HTTP server